EasyCorp/easy-deploy-bundle/doc/configuration.md

 };
 ```

-The configuration file must return a PHP class extending from the base class
+The configuration file must return a PHP class extending the base class
 that corresponds to the deployment strategy used by your application.
 In PHP 7
 this is easy because you can create anonymous classes (`new class extends ...`).